slightknack/slightknack.dev/content/blog/rust-cycles.md

 // y drops its "Hi" at the end of the scope
 ```

 As its name suggests, `.clone()` makes a copy of some data.
 In the above snippet, we end up with not one heap-allocated string, but two!
-Although this satisfies the ownership model (each `"Hi"` has exactly one owner), it's not exactly the most efficient.
+Although this satisfies the ownership model (each `"Hi"` has exactly one owner), it's not exactly the most efficient use of space.

 ## Aliasable XOR Mutable
 So far, we've been dealing with completely owned data, so let's talk about borrowing.
 Rust ensures that all data is *Aliasable XOR Mutable* (AXM).
 This essentially means that: